-This median annual wage for business and financial occupations was $64,790 in May 2014, which was higher than the median annual wage for all occupations of $35,540.
+This median annual wage for business and financial occupations in $66,530, which is higher than the median annual wage for all occupations of $37,040.

 Accountants and auditors prepare and examine financial records.
 They ensure that financial records are accurate and that taxes are paid properly and on time.
 Accountants and auditors assess financial operations and work to help ensure that organizations run efficiently.

-Appraisers and assessors of real estate provide an estimate of the value of land and the buildings on the land usually before it is sold, mortgaged, taxed, insured, or developed.
+Appraisers and assessors of real estate provide a value estimate on land and buildings usually before they are sold, mortgaged, taxed, insured, or developed.

 Budget analysts help public and private institutions organize their finances.
 They prepare budget reports and monitor institutional spending.